 The Houma Nation after the Louisiana Purchase

-In 1803 Thomas Jefferson purchased the Louisiana Territory, dramatically expanding the geographic borders of the United States.
-The Houma people—who had previously negotiated with the English, French, and Spanish—now had to deal with the US government as well as an exploding population of Anglo-American settlers pressing into the Lower Mississippi River Valley.
+In 1803 the Louisiana Purchase, dramatically expanded the geographic borders of the United States.
+The Houma people—who had previously negotiated with the English, French, and Spanish—now had to deal with the US government as well as an exploding population of Anglo-American settlers pressing into the lower Mississippi River valley.
 US territorial officials, unlike their European predecessors, were not especially concerned with protecting the local tribes’ land claims or property, especially when American settlers challenged them.

 Nonetheless, the Houma made repeated efforts to gain federal recognition and build political alliances with the US government during the first decade of the nineteenth century.
 For instance, in 1806 Houma representatives from Ascension Parish met with territorial governor William C. C. Claiborne to discuss political matters.
 Similarly, in 1811 Chief Chac Chouma met with Claiborne to reaffirm the Houma’s friendship and receive presents from the governor.
 Yet no formal treaty was ever made, and Claiborne estimated that, at that time, the Houma nation did “not exceed eighty souls.”